How to choose the right fence?

 Building a fence can be a good do-it-yourself project, but it's hard work and requires special tools.
 Unfortunately, if you do a poor job, everyone will notice.

 If DIY projects are your thing, you can use a manual post hole digger (beware: it's a strenous and time-consuming task) or a gasoline-powered auger, which is a more efficient tool if your soil is hard-packed clay or riddled with tree roots.
 You can rent an auger from a tool supply company.
 It's still hard work, but will go faster than digging by hand.

 Although you will save money building a fence yourself, you may not save as much as you'd expect.
 Local fence contactors can buy materials at less cost and they employ more efficient digging equipment.
 You'll pay retail prices for fencing materials bought at the local hardware store, and you'll need to pay to rent the auger.

 To decide whether the actual cost savings is significant enough for the time you'll spend doing it yourself, contact a couple of fencing companies and ask them to give you a free, on-site estimate.
 You'll also be able to learn what options they offer that you may not have considered, as well as talk about any challenges your particular fencing project may include.

-Properly vet local fence companies before you hire.
+Properly vet local fence contactors near you before you hire.
 Request several references and check them — maybe even drive by and check out their work.
 Also check the service provider's state or local license, insurance and bonding.
 When interviewing prospective contractors, ask about pulling permits, warranties, and proposed timeline for the job.